MUDE-2025/GA2.1/report.md

 So, the solution obtained with $\Delta t = 90.9$ s is thus unstable but the solution with a time step of smaller than 69 s is stable.

+**(1pt):** idem dito, however, there is an alternative to show stability by requiring non-negative solutions, which also okay!

 % solution_end

 **Question 12** (1 pt)